Learn more about WAVE and its unrivaled functionality

 Only the recipient of your documents.
-WAVE as a company has no visibility to the envelope’s content.
-Wave does not store the documents on their servers.
+WAVE, as a company, has no visibility regarding the envelope’s content.
+WAVE does not store the documents on its servers.

-Yes.
-The Wave Core, Transport Agent and blockchain wallets are highly available.
-In order to achieve full high availability, Wave should be integrated to a highly available database, storage and queues.
+Yes, the WAVE Core, Transport Agent, and blockchain wallets are highly available.
+In order to achieve full, high availability, WAVE should be integrated into highly available databases, storages, and queues.

 No, but if you wish to become a miner please refer to our operations team

-No. When a document is being issued the only check that is performed by Wave services is a check that the organization has enough document issue tokens.
-Wave never checks the content of the ﬁle before issuance.
-When transporting an existing document which has already been issued, there is no check by Wave services upon forwarding of this document.
+No, when a document is being issued, the only check that is performed by WAVE services is a check to determine if the organization has enough document issue tokens.
+WAVE never checks the content of the ﬁle before issuance.
+When transporting an existing document that has already been issued, there is no check by WAVE services upon the forwarding of this document.

-The Wave Bylaws is the legal document that deﬁnes the roles, rights and liabilities of all users between themselves, setting contractual obligations between all in regarding of issued documents any other usage of the network.
+The WAVE Bylaws is a legal document that deﬁnes the roles, rights, and liabilities of all users amongst themselves, setting contractual obligations in regards to the issuing of documents or any other usage of the network.

-No, the contract of carriage entered by the carrier is the same one used for paper bills of lading, governed by the same applicable law and regulation that applies to that carrier.
-The Wave Bylaws strictly addresses the transfer of documents and not any the commercial dealing between the parties
+No, the contract of carriage entered by the carrier is the same one used for paper bills of lading that are governed by the same applicable law and regulation that applies to that carrier.
+The WAVE Bylaws strictly address the transfer of documents and not any of the commercial dealings between the parties.

-As of December 2019, P&I Liability over a Wave bill of lading is exactly the same as of a paper bill of lading as the International group has fully approved the Wave network and bylaws.
+As of December 2019, P&I Liability over a WAVE bill of lading is exactly the same as a paper bill of lading, as the International group has fully approved the WAVE network and bylaws.

-As Wave is based on contractual obligations between all potential parties, there is no need for a state law enabling the using of electronic bills of lading, nevertheless such laws wherever exist tend to generate awareness which helps viral adaptation.
-The main obstacle digitization is at countries where the customs still require presentation of a physical paper bill, but this is disappearing more and more from day today as the COVID-19 Crises extends.
+As WAVE is based on contractual obligations between all potential parties, there is no need for a state law enabling the use of electronic bills of lading.
+Nevertheless, such laws wherever they exist, tend to generate awareness which helps viral adaptation.
+The main obstacle facing digitization is in countries where the customs still require presentation of physical paper bills/ However, this is disappearing more and more as the COVID-19 pandemic persists.